PrisonTeam/Prison/docs/prison_docs_311_guide_automanager.md

 `fortuneMultiplierGlobal: 1.0`
 `fortuneMultiplierMax: 0`
+`fortuneBukkitDropsMultiplier: 1.0`

 The `fortuneMultiplierGlobal` is a multiplier that is applied to all calculations that determine how many blocks are included in the drops.
+This is applied after calculating the fortune.
 A value of **1.0** changes none of the calculations and allows them to be applied as they are calculated.
 A value less than one will reduce the amount of the drops.
 A value greater than one will increase the value of the drops.
 All drops are forced to integer values (you won't get fractional drops).
-If you set this value too low, and the calculated drops is less than a value of ONE, then the drops will be zero, so be careful when using lower values.

-This is a great way to globally shift drops up or down based upon your feelings of how generous you want Prison to be with the drops.
+The lowest value that can be returned from this adjustment is ONE; cannot return a zero value.

 The setting `fortuneMultiplierMax` is a way to prevent OP (over powered) tools with super high fortune enchantment levels from destroying the game play, or the economy.
 What it does, is it sets the maximum permitted fortune level on tools, such that if a tool has a fortune level higher than that value, then the max value is used for all fortune calculations.
 For example, if you set it to a value of 200 and someone has a pickaxe with a fortune of 379, then all calculations will be performed with a fortune level of **200**.
 A max value of ZERO disables the fortune max limit and any value will be valid, even if it's well above 1000.

+The new setting `fortuneBukkitDropsMultiplier` has a default value of 1.0 and is applied to the bukkit drops before any fortune is applied.
+This actually adjusts the bukkit drops so if bukkit is dropping too many items or ores compared to normal blocks, this can help reduce those amounts before the fortune calculations.
+This is a good way to control fortune on drops that are too plentiful since it can reduce the amount that spigot is suggesting.
+Use a value of 1.0 (the default) to prevent the drops from being modified.

+Use a value less than one to reduce the drops, or a value greater than one to increase the drops.
+The minimal result value is set to one; cannot be zero.
+The drops are expressed in integers and no rounding is performed so a calculated value of 1.9 will have a drop of 1.

+The use of `fortuneBukkitDropsMultiplier` is a great way to control how much bukkit drops, to keep the drops closer to a value of one per block.
+And then with the use of `fortuneMultiplierGlobal` it controls how generous all the calculated drops are.
+A combination of settings can help reduce how many redstone drop, without hurting the normal block drops.